Kystverket/summer23ai-python-image-detection/README.md

 If you have a pre-trained model (.pt file), you can just pass the in the relative path to the model when initializing a `YOLO` or a `Detector` object.
 An example of this is found in the `demo.ipynb` file.

 ## Making, training, and using a custom data set
-When wanting to detect custom , we need to make our own model.
-In short, this is done by labeling a set of images, and running training a model using our labeled images.
+When wanting to detect custom, we need to make our own model.
+In short, this is done by labeling a set of images and running training a model using our labeled images.

 ### Making a custom dataset
+When we label our dataset, we "draw" boxes around the objects we want to detect and classify them to their category ("Excavator", "Lighthouse" etc).
+We also need to separate the images into a training, validation, and test set.
+There are many ways of doing this, but we recommend using [`Roboflow`](https://blog.roboflow.com/getting-started-with-roboflow/).
+They provide a simple user interface for labeling images and a quick way of exporting the dataset.
 ### Training a model using a custom dataset
+When training the model, we need a powerfull `GPU`.
+In `Google Colab` we can take advantage of their built in `GPU` to train our model.
+A full tutorial can be found [here](https://colab.research.google.com/drive/1GLWpHQ8mNH1Mfj1RJzq4046cb_qbuInI?usp=sharing).
 ### Using a model
+After training the model, you obtain a `PyTorch` file (.pt).
+Using this file, you can run your model as with any of the pre-trained models.

 ## Documentation